 - Sweeping brush

 Strip the topsoil and dig out to a depth of approx. 2.5 inch (7 cm) to accommodate the base.
-Level the area and remove the pegs.
+Level the area with a rake and remove the pegs.

 Mix together one part cement to eight parts building sand for a dry sand and cement mix.
-Spread this evenly ensuring that the mix sits approx. 4 cm in depth.
-Now, rake this to a level.
+Spread this evenly, ensuring that the mix sits approx. 4 cm in depth.
+Ensure that it is level.

 Starting from one corner and working outward, lay the slabs by tapping down on the centre of each slab with a rubber mallet.
 Using a spirit level, ensure all the slabs are square, level and firmly butted together for a solid base.

 The completed base should now be level and square.
-Do one final check with a long straight edge to check if the base is level from each corner, and also measure the diagonals to finally check the base is square.
+Conduct a final check with a long straight edge piece of timber to check if the base is level from each corner and also measure the diagonals to finally check that the base is square.
 Brush off any excess dry sand/cement mix, which could hinder the levelling of the shed.
-The result is a smooth, sound, level base.
-The perfect foundation for the construction of a garden building.
+The result is a smooth, solid and level base.